linkedin/opticss/packages/opticss/README.md

-The optimizer runs asynchronously and when complete, provides optimized CSS, information for debugging purposes, and metadata that directs the template integration on how to rewrite the templates to use the new css selectors.
+The optimizer runs asynchronously and when complete, provides optimized CSS, information for debugging purposes, and metadata that directs the template integration on how to rewrite the templates to use the new CSS selectors.

 The following example demonstrates how to use the optimizer with a single CSS file when no template analysis information is available.